Skip to main content

 Note that when you use the regression equation for prediction, you may only apply it to values in the range of the actual observations.
 E.g. when you have calculated the regression equation for height and weight for school children, this equation cannot be applied to adults.

-Analysis of variance: the analysis of variance table divides the total variation in the dependent variable into two components, one which can be attributed to the regression model (labeled Regression) and one which cannot (labelled Residual).
+Analysis of variance: the analysis of variance table divides the total variation in the dependent variable into two components, one which can be attributed to the regression model (labeled Regression) and one which cannot (labeled Residual).
 If the significance level for the F-test is small (less than 0.05), then the hypothesis that there is no (linear) relationship can be rejected.

 Comparison of regression lines